nick1771/Assignment/README.md

 ### **Params**

-- source, route starting point, only Vilnius supported.
+- source, route starting point, only Riga supported.
-- destination, route end location, only Lithuania supported.
+- destination, route end location, only Vilnius supported.
 - Both parameters are used in **Route** class and are mandatory.
 ### **Response**